 Strategy and Doctrine.
 Nonstrategic nuclear weapons have continued to play a role in U.S. and NATO policy.
 For the United States, the emphasis has shifted from a strategy that emphasized the deterrence of an attack from the Soviet Union and its allies to one that has placed a growing emphasis on the role that nuclear weapons might play in deterring or responding to regional contingencies that involved nations other than Russia.
-For example, former Secretary of Defense Perry stated that, "maintaining U.S. nuclear commitments with NATO, and retaining the ability to deploy nuclear capabilities to meet various regional contingencies, continues to be an important means for deterring aggression, protecting and promoting U.S. interests, reassuring allies and friends, and preventing proliferation (emphasis added).
-Specifically, the United States maintains the option to use nuclear weapons in response to attacks with conventional, chemical, or biological weapons.
-For example, Assistant Secretary of Defense Edward Warner testified that "the U.S. capability to deliver an overwhelming, rapid, and devastating military response with the full range of military capabilities will remain the cornerstone of our strategy for deterring rogue nation ballistic missile and WMD proliferation threats.
-The very existence of U.S. strategic and theater nuclear forces, backed by highly
+For example, former Secretary of Defense Perry stated that, "maintaining U.S. nuclear commitments with NATO, and retaining the ability to deploy nuclear capabilities to meet various regional contingencies, continues to be an important means for deterring aggression, protecting and promoting U.S. interests, reassuring allies and friends, and preventing proliferation (emphasis added).24 Specifically, the United States maintains the option to use

-&lt;sup>21 Joshua Handler, in Alexander and Millar, Tactical Nuclear Weapons, p.
+21 Joshua Handler, in Alexander and Millar, Tactical Nuclear Weapons, p.
 22.

-&lt;sup>22 Joshua Handler, "The September 1991 PNIs and the Elimination, Storage and Security Aspects of TNWs," Presentation for seminar at the United Nations, New York.
+22 Joshua Handler, "The September 1991 PNIs and the Elimination, Storage and Security Aspects of TNWs," Presentation for seminar at the United Nations, New York.
 September 24, 2001.

-&lt;sup>23 Ivan Safranchik, "Tactical Nuclear Weapons in the Modern World: A Russian Perspective," in Alexander and Millar, Tactical Nuclear Weapons, p.
+23 Ivan Safranchik, "Tactical Nuclear Weapons in the Modern World: A Russian Perspective," in Alexander and Millar, Tactical Nuclear Weapons, p.
 62.

-&lt;sup>24 Secretary of Defense William J. Perry, Annual Report to the President and the Congress, February 1995, p.
-84.
+24 Secretary of Defense William J. Perry, Annual Report to the President and the Congress, (continued...)

-capable conventional forces, should certainly give pause to any rogue leader contemplating the use of WMD against the United States, its overseas deployed forces, or its allies."
+nuclear weapons in response to attacks with conventional, chemical, or biological weapons.
+For example, Assistant Secretary of Defense Edward Warner testified that "the U.S. capability to deliver an overwhelming, rapid, and devastating military response with the full range of military capabilities will remain the cornerstone of our strategy for deterring rogue nation ballistic missile and WMD proliferation threats.
+The very existence of U.S. strategic and theater nuclear forces, backed by highly capable conventional forces, should certainly give pause to any rogue leader contemplating the use of WMD against the United States, its overseas deployed forces, or its allies."
 These statements do not indicate whether nonstrategic nuclear weapons would be used to achieve battlefield or tactical objectives, or whether they would contribute to strategic missions, but it remained evident, throughout the 1990s, that the United States continued to view these weapons as a part of its national security strategy.